appbaseio/Docs/src/v3.0/rest/api-reference.md

 `200`
 ```
 {
-	"_query": {"size": 50, "query": {"match_all":{}}},
-	"_fromTimestamp": 0,
-	"_received": 2,
-	"_refs": [
-		{
-			"_name": "ref_name",
-			"_priority": 251413
+	"_id": "Ice",
+	"_collection": "Material",
+	"foo": "bar",
+	"_timestamp": 23491400,
-			"_document" : {
+	"/tweetedBy": {
-				"_id": "abc",
+		"_id": "3193v1934n",
-				"_collection": "Materials"
+		"_collection": "user",
+		"name": "yo",
-				"_timestamp": 2021692,
+		"_timestamp": 23491400
-				"foo": "bar"
 	}
-		},
-		{
-			"_name": "ref_name2",
-			"_priority": 2514132351
-			"_document" : {
-				"_id": "pqr",
-				"_collection": "user"
-				"_timestamp": 202169512,
-				"beer": "bar"
 }
-		}
-	]
-}
 ```

 Note:
- - references are included as well, unless `deep=false` provided in URL parameter
+ - references are included as well, unless `references=false` provided in URL parameter
- - JSON of the referenced document is returned as well.
- - `query` is a url paramter, that filter references.
+ - `query` is a url parameter, that filter references.
- - if a `timestamp` is provided in the url parameter, it will work as a _sync_ and refs changed after that timestamp will be returned.
+ - if a `timestamp` is provided in the url parameter, it will work as a _sync_ and refs changed after that timestamp will be returned: `"/ref_name": null`
  - request url parameters are included in the response
- - By default, only 50 reference are returned.
+ - By default, only 50 references are returned, use query to return more.